Kitt3120/RelationshipGoals/README.md

  The database schema should be implemented as shown in the SQL Diagram.

  The database user must have select, insert, update and delete privileges.

+ An example for implementation can be found in SQLSetupExample.sql